-Repair your leaking toilet!
 A leaking toilet can waste hundreds of gallons of water each day.
-Click here to learn how to check for leaks yourself.
+Learn how to check for leaks yourself.
 We're always happy to answer questions... and we have dye tabs and toilet parts available upon request.

-Harvest rainwater and grey water for your landscaping needs.
 One inch of rain will provide 600 gallons of water for every 1,000 square feet of roof!
 Learn more about rainwater harvesting and our rebate program.
 Using grey water or water from sinks, showers, and laundry for non-potable uses like irrigation can help reduce your water consumption.
 Rules established by the State of Arizona allow you to collect up to 400 gallons of grey water per day.
-More information about grey water harvesting in Coconino County can be found here.
+More information about grey water harvesting in Coconino County can be found (PDF).

 Check out this video on how to fix a leaky outdoor faucet.

 - EPA video on saving water in the shower with WaterSense showerheads

 - National Geographic’s water footprint calculator

 - Bottled Water Disaster — a presentation on the impacts of using bottled water (PDF)

 - ADWR Grey Water Regulations for Home Owners